 Excellent service is the keystone to building a positive relationship with customers that will increase their trust in your brand.
 We know they are crucial since about 86% of consumers would say that their loyalty is driven by brand likeability, and 83% say trust.

 So how does a brand stay likable and trustworthy?
 Quality, service, and shopping experience make up three areas to focus on when it comes to engaging customers.

-1. Seek First to Understand: Customer Engagement in Practice
+1. Seek First to Understand: Consumer Engagement in Practice

 Poor service will inspire about 79% of customers to seek out a competitor within about a week!
 Luckily, you can turn these moments into opportunities with the right approach.

 When crafting messages for your target market or working to resolve an unhappy customer’s issue, it is both important and strategic to allow the other party to clearly state their needs in their own words.
 Listen with a non-judgemental mindset and try and put yourself in their shoes.
 How would you feel if you were in their position?
 How would you advise someone close to you to proceed if they were in the same predicament?

 When someone has a complaint, hearing them out and giving them the benefit of the doubt will make them feel supported.
 Additionally, you will learn the nature of their real problem with your products or services.
 You are likely to hear a bit of venting (think of it like venting the steam—sometimes you need to let the steam dissipate before you see what’s happening in the pot).

 Armed with this information, you will be able to appropriately and professionally address the specific issue.
 Be on the lookout for patterns or trends in your customer feedback.
 Handling complaints can help you learn about systemic barriers to your consumer engagement strategy that you might have otherwise overlooked.